aai-institute/lakefs-spec/docs/guides/configuration.md

   endpoint_url: <LAKEFS-HOST>
 ```

-For a local instance produced by the [lakeFS quickstart](https://docs.lakefs.io/quickstart/launch.html), the following values will work:
+For a local instance produced by the [quickstart](../quickstart.md), the following values will work:

 ```yaml
 credentials: